cosmos/ibc/spec/ics-002-client-semantics/README.md

 #### MisbehaviourPredicate

-An `MisbehaviourPredicate` is an opaque function defined by a client type, used to check if data constitutes a violation of the consensus protocol.
+A `MisbehaviourPredicate` is an opaque function defined by a client type, used to check if data constitutes a violation of the consensus protocol.
 This might be two signed headers with different state roots but the same height, a signed header containing invalid state transitions, or other evidence of malfeasance as defined by the consensus algorithm.